aghaPathan/Sleep-detector/README.md

 # Sleep-detector
 This script can be used to detect if the person is asleep or not.

-folder structure
-# root
-   |--detect_sleep.py
-   |--shape_predictor_68_face_landmarks.dat
+Additional file named shape_predictor_68_face_landmarks.dat, available on internet, is needed in the same folder with the script.